MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 | All iOS devices | Dynamic membership rules | (device.deviceOSType -startsWith \"iOS\") |
 | All *'use case'* devices | Dynamic membership rules | (device.enrollmentProfileName -eq \"'*use case*'\") |

-To apply settings as quickly as possible during enrollment without waiting for dynamic group updates, some customers use a filter based on enrollmentProfileName and target configuration at the *All Devices* virutal group.
+To apply settings as quickly as possible during enrollment without waiting for dynamic group updates, some customers use a filter based on enrollmentProfileName and target configuration at the *All Devices* virtual group.

 - Devices with a specific enrollmentProfileName (enrollmentProfileName *equals* *'use case*')